Synthetic Deepfake

 2. Voice Biometrics utilizes vocal characteristics like pitch and tone to create a unique voiceprint, helping verify a speaker’s identity.

-3. Deep Learning Models, including convolutional and recurrent neural networks, are trained on large datasets to distinguish patterns in authentic versus manipulated audio.
+3. Deep Learning Models, including convolutional and recurrent neural network, are trained on large datasets to distinguish patterns in authentic versus manipulated audio.

 4. Speaker Diarization segments and clusters speakers, revealing inconsistencies or artificial speech patterns.